The draw of the sauna

 1| Ice House Hotel, Co Mayo

-Much of the Ice House Hotel’s Chill Spa is set outside on the banks of the River Moy in Ballina, so close you can probably sea salmon leaping as you’re soaking in the hot tub.
+Much of the Ice House Hotel’s Chill Spa is set outside on the banks of the River Moy in Ballina, so close you can almost hear the salmon leaping as you’re soaking in the hot tub.
 There’s even a view from the sauna, with giant windows overlooking the river and the trees of the neighbouring Belleek Woods.
 Alongside the two Jacuzzis sunken into the deck, there are outdoor bathtubs which can be filled with Himalayan salts, seaweed or warmed mud.
 When you need to cool down, you can get a bracing dose of cold water from the bucket shower (if you’re feeling brave).

 2| The Hot Box, Co Meath